 The Master of Science degree program in Counseling with a concentration in Clinical Mental Health Counseling requires 60 hours of graduate credit (core courses 33 credit hours + 27 credit hours Clinical Mental Health Counseling) and successful completion of the comprehensive exam.
 The M.S. in Counseling with a concentration in Clinical Mental Health Counseling program is offered in three formats: main campus (ground-based, 15-week semesters); fully online (15-week semesters); and regional campus (8-week, intensive two-weekend hybrid).
-Currently, there are regional campus programs offered in Florida at Miami, Orlando, Palm Beach, and Tampa campuses.
+Currently, there are regional campus programs offered in Florida at Miami, Orlando, Palm Beach, and Tampa Bay campuses.

 Clinical mental health counseling students are admitted to a specific campus or format (e.g., main campus, a regional campus, or online) and must take all coursework in the format for which admission was offered.
 Students requesting to change campuses or format must submit a written request to the program office for faculty approval that includes rationale for the transfer.
+Requests will be considered with respect to available seat space in the desired concentration and/or format and depending on course availability.